mhevery/Largo-docs/Contributing-to-this-wiki.md

 **This wiki is currently a work in progress.**

+This wiki is not editable by the general public.
 To contribute, submit an issue on [INN/Largo-docs](https://github.com/INN/Largo-docs) or make a pull request there.

 ----------

 # Stylebook

 ## General style

-Every page has a header-on `h1` element, which in Markdown is a line starting with a `# `.
-Refer to the page in writing by this headline title.

 Directories are named in Title Case with dashes joining words..